Boats In The North Pacific

 My friend Debby Curnow from Fairbanks is now officially in business as Alaska Trailblazers .
 Deb's horse trips into the Alaska wilderness are once in a lifetime adventures not to be missed.

 Friends Kirk & Heidi on Due West .
-They're outfitting the boat in Seattle and hope to leave to go south in 2010.
-We are sad they'll head into the Caribbean and we won't see them for a long time.
+They're outfitting the boat in Seattle and hope to leave to go south in 2011.
+We're happy we'll get to see them for a little while again before they go.

 Cherie owns another Baba40 named Karma .
 She's Long Beach based and getting ready for some cruising in the next couple of years.
 We had a fabulous day sail alongside Karma from Long Beach to Newport.